envi-idl/ExtraTasks/README.md

 ### enviDoitsAsTasks

+**NOTE: These require ENVI 5.5 or newer to run**

-See [./imageTransforms/examples.md](./imageTransforms/examples.md) for examples running each task from IDL
+See [./enviDoitsAsTasks/examples.md](./enviDoitsAsTasks/examples.md) for examples running each task from IDL

 This folder contains ENVI doits that have been wrapped as tasks.
 Here are the tasks:

-- XTBufferZoneTask: This task wraps the ENVI Classic buffer zone doit.
+- XTBufferZoneTask: This task wraps the ENVI Classic buffer zone doit, which generates an image where the pixel values represent the pixel distance to the closest pixel of a specified class of a classification image.

-- XTClassicISODATAClassification: This task wraps the ENVI Classic version of ISODATAClassification which has some different parameters compared to the newer ISODATAClassificaton tasks.
+- XTClassicISODATAClassification: This task wraps the ENVI Classic version of ISODATAClassification which has some different parameters compared to the newer ISODATAClassificaton task.

 ### Image Transforms

 **NOTE: These require ENVI 5.5 or newer to run**

-See [./imageTransforms/examples.md](./imageTransforms/examples.md) for examples running each task from IDL
+See [./imageTransforms/examples.md](./imageTransforms/examples.md) for examples running each task from IDL.

 Several ENVI Tasks that wrap the ENVI doits for converting between color spaces.
 Here are the tasks: